Debate night brawl: Bloomberg, Sanders attacked by rivals

 She wasn’t alone.

-Sanders lashed out at Bloomberg’s policing policies as New York City mayor that he said targeted “African-American and Latinos in an outrageous way.”
+Sanders lashed out at Bloomberg’s policing policiesas New York City mayor that Sanders said targeted “African-American and Latinos in an outrageous way.”

 And former Vice President Joe Biden charged that Bloomberg’s “stop-and-frisk” policy ended up “throwing 5 million black men up against the wall.”

-“I hear he’s getting pounded tonight, you know he’s in a debate,” Trump said at a rally in Phoenix.
+Watching during his Western campaign swing, Trump joined the Bloomberg pile on.
+“Mini Mike Bloomberg’s debate performance tonight was perhaps the worst in the history of debates, and there have been some really bad ones,” Trump tweeted.
+“He was stumbling, bumbling and grossly incompetent.
+If this doesn’t knock him out of the race, nothing will.
+Not so easy to do what I did!”

+After the debate, Warren told reporters: “I have no doubt that Michael Bloomberg is reaching in his pocket right now, and spending another hundred million dollars to try to erase every American’s memory about what happened on the debate stage.”

 On a night that threatened to tarnish the shine of his carefully constructed TV-ad image, Bloomberg faltered when attacked on issues related to race and gender.
-But he wasfirm and unapologetic about his wealth and how he has used it to effect change important to Democrats.
+But he was firm and unapologetic about his wealth and how he has used it to affect change important to Democrats.
 He took particular aim at Sanders and his self-description as a democratic socialist.

 Sanders defended owning multiple houses, noting he has one in Washington, where he works, and two in Vermont, the state he represents in the Senate.